Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework

-After the adversarial samples are generated, we conduct a series of evaluations aiming to explain and measure the functionality of malware detectors.
+After the test cases are generated, our framework programmatically executes a series of tests on the malware detectors.
+This involves \one~calculating the per-detector robustness; and \two~testing the transferability of attacks across detectors.
+We conclude this subsection by proposing techniques that can improve detector performance.

-\textbf{Evaluation of detector performance.~} The methodology to measure detector performance is straightforward.
-We first input the seed malware into each detector and collect its detection rate of the unaltered malware dataset.
-Next, the adversarial samples generated from the white-box model will be input to the detectors (including the white-box model itself).
-We then compare the difference between the detection rate of the seed \vs adversarial samples.
-This allows us to measure whether the detector is vulnerable to adversarial samples, \ie whether the manipulation on AMM features changes the detector results.
+\textbf{Testing detector robustness.~} The methodology to test detector robustness is straightforward.
+We first input the seed malware into each detector and collect the detection rate on the unaltered malware dataset.
+Next, the test cases generated from the white-box model will be input to the detectors (including the white-box model itself).
+We then compare the difference between the detection rate of the seed \vs test cases.
+This allows us to test which detectors are vulnerable to test cases, \ie whether the manipulation on AMM features changes the detector results.

-\textbf{Transferability analysis.~} Considering that machine learning-based detectors may use similar feature extraction method, it is possible that multiple detectors focus on the same features.
-Further, it is likely that when different feature extraction methods are used or even when the detectors only use problem-space information, different detectors may still rely on features that overlap with each other.
-Therefore, we assume that such overlaps may exist among detectors, and explore the ability to transfer evasion attacks trained on one detector to another, \ie transferability.

-Specifically, we posit the adversarial examples generated from one machine learning model are likely to remain effective on other models that are trained on the same data distribution, due to the similarity of decision boundaries.
-The more powerful transferability an adversarial sample has, the more effective the adversarial samples are in other detectors.
-To evaluate the transferability of adversarial samples generated by our AMM-based approach, we generate samples from white-box models and apply them to black-box models.
-If such transferability exists, we will further investigate the feature-space overlaps among models to identify the root cause of transferability.
+\textbf{Transferability analysis.~} Considering that machine learning-based detectors may use similar feature extraction methods, it is possible that multiple detectors are susceptible to the same feature manipulations.
+Specifically, we posit the test cases generated from one machine learning model are likely to be effective on other models that are trained on the same data distribution, due to the similarity of decision boundaries.
+Therefore, the test framework also calculates the ability to transfer an evasion trained on one detector to another, \ie transferability.
+This is important as, the more powerful the transferability a malware test case has, the more effective it is against other detectors.
+To evaluate the transferability of test cases generated by the AMM-based approach, we generate cases from white-box models and apply them to black-box models.
+If transferability exists, the test framework calculates the feature-space overlaps among models to explore the root cause of transferability.
+This can be used by developers to understand the weaknesses in their feature engineering.